 One of the main reasons to take a combo trip is flexibility: fishing the best water at the best time of day, or that best matches client skill level.
 To run with this theme, we are flexible in scheduling these trips.

 While we’ll need to know whether or not to pack the wade-fishing gear (or to hitch up the boat) a day or two in advance, we don’t need to know for sure whether we’re walking, floating, or running a combo trip right when you book a full-day trip.
 Since all of the extra price of a combo trip gets eaten by fees and expenses, anyway, it’s no problem if we switch things out from a combo to a full-day walk or float (or vice-versa) if conditions warrant.
 If the wade-fishing is good, we’ll do that.
 If the floats are going great, we’ll float.
 If both are good, it’s worth considering a combo.

 Combo trips are available only as full-day trips.
-The rate is $565.
+The rate is $615 for one or two anglers.
 Note that both Montana and Yellowstone Park licenses are required on many combo trips, so there are usually more ancillary expenses for combo trips as well as higher guide service fees.